Welcome to my blog!

 Here is a list of my top interests:

 - Science in general.
 I have a variety of interests in Science and Technology, including Astronomy, Geology, Climatology, Nanotechnologies, 3D printing, and many others, along with the philosophical aspects that come with science, which are getting trickier every day (AI – Singularity, anyone?
-Trans Humanism, Genetic Tampering etc.).
+Trans-Humanism, Genetic Tampering, etc.).
 “Doubt” is my core philosophy.
 Some people find it may cause anxiety for them.
 For me, it is quite the opposite, I find doubt very liberating!
-The flip side of the coin, “absolute certainty” to me is a prison that causes one to be constantly on alert, in case something might challenge that certainty and destroy this carefully crafted static world.
-The result of all those blind beliefs is a buried and unconscious anxiety, while feeling some sort of self-confidence on the surface, which in reality is only a mask for deep-rooted fear and dread.
+The flip side of the coin, “absolute certainty”, to me is a prison that causes one to be constantly on alert, in case something challenges that certainty and destroys this carefully-crafted static world.
+The result of all those blind beliefs is a buried and unconscious anxiety while feeling some sort of self-confidence on the surface, which in reality is only a mask for deep-rooted fear and dread.

 - Computer Science in particular.
 I’m a Computer Engineer, so Computer Science is definitely on my top list.
 As a child, I was always attracted to computers and especially how they can be programmed to do an endless number of tasks.
 My main area of interest, though, is Artificial Intelligence.
 I made a PhD in the 1990’s in that domain, and I’ve always kept myself up-to-date since then.
-In the recent years, we’ve seen quite a number of breakthroughs in that area.
+In recent years, we’ve seen quite a number of breakthroughs in that area.
 So for sure, this blog will contain a lot of articles about technology.
-One other area of interest is storage of data and how to keep it safe, which is a topic most people disregard too often until some irreparable damage happens.
-Not only should your data be safe, but also kept private.
+One other area of interest is the storage of data and how to keep it safe, which is a topic most people disregard too often until some irreparable damage happens.
+Not only should your data be safe, but also be kept private.
 On this topic, I have been introduced to cryptography at an early age by my father, who was giving me coded messages to decipher, so I know the technology and its thrilling history.
-Security is also obviously on the top of the list.
+Security is also obviously at the top of the list.